Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I don't think it's my thing.

-I could walk out of there with a broken neck.
+I don't go walk out of that with a broken neck.

-You want to have power outages or something?
+You want to have a power outages or something.

 Yeah.